-SunPower Bounces Back from COVID-19 Austerity
+SunPower’s Solar Business Bounces Back From COVID-19 Austerity

-Distributedl solar and storage company SunPower logged $109 million in net income and $274.8 million in GAAP revenue in the third quarter, its first after its August separation from its manufacturing arm, now a company called Maxeon Solar Technologies.
+Distributed solar and storage company SunPower logged $109 million in net income and $274.8 million in GAAP revenue in the third quarter, which was the first quarter following its August separation from its manufacturing arm, now a separate entity called Maxeon Solar Technologies.

 SunPower also laid out its expectations for the full year, updating guidance it withdrew in March due to uncertainty related to the coronavirus.
 The company now expects 2020 GAAP revenue between $1.12 billion and $1.16 billion, up from previous guidance of $1.06 billion and $1.10 billion, with annual solar installations between 465 megawatts and 515 megawatts.
 In Q3 the company installed 108 megawatts of solar, an increase of 20 percent from the previous quarter.